-The school district must locate, identify, and evaluate all children with disabilities, including children with disabilities attending private schools in the school district, regardless of the severity of their disabilities.
-The school district has a special education screening program to locate and screen all children with suspected disabilities who have not graduated from high school.
+children with disabilities, including children with disabilities attending private schools in the school district, regardless of the severity of their disabilities.
+The school district has a special education screening program to locate and screen all children with suspected disabilities who have not graduated children with suspected disabilities who have not graduated from high school.
 Upon request the school district will screen a child who has not graduated high school to determine whether a special education referral is appropriate.
-A request may be made by contacting Special Ed Coordinator, at (920) 439-1158, or by writing at Stockbridge High School, 110 School Street, PO Box 188, Stockbridge, WI
+A request may be made by contacting Special Ed Coordinator, at (920) 439-1158, or by writing at Stockbridge High School, 110 School Street, PO Box 188, Stockbridge, WI 5309-0.119 53088-0188

+53088-0188.
 Annually the district conducts developmental screening of preschool children.
 Each child's motor, communication, and social skills are observed at various play areas, and the child's hearing and vision is checked.
 The information is used to provide the parent with a profile of their child's current development and to provide suggestions for follow-up activities.
-The information from screening is also used to determine whether a child should be evaluated for a suspected disability.
+The information from screening is also used to determine whether a child thought be activated for a cut. determine whether a child should be evaluated for a sus pected disability.
 When school staff reasonably believe a child is a child with a disability, they refer the child for evaluation by a school district Individualized Education Program (IEP) team.